 Q3: What is the “memory effect” and are eneloop batteries affected by it?

-A: The memory effect is a phenomenon where batteries, if repeatedly recharged without being fully discharged, “remember” a shallower discharge point and effectively lose capacity.
+A: The memory effect is a phenomenon where batteries, if repeatedly recharged without being fully discharged, “” a shallower discharge point and effectively lose capacity.
 While traditional NiCd and some older NiMH batteries were susceptible, eneloop batteries are highly resistant to this effect, allowing you to top them up at any time without worry.

 Q4: How long do eneloop batteries typically last in terms of years?